rails/rails/guides/source/action_text_overview.md

 ### Attachable via API

-If your architecture does not follow the traditional Rails server side rendered pattern, then you may perhaps find yourself with a backend API (for example, using JSON) that will need a separate endpoint for uploading files.
+If your architecture does not follow the traditional Rails server-side rendered pattern, then you may perhaps find yourself with a backend API (for example, using JSON) that will need a separate endpoint for uploading files.
 The endpoint will be required to create an `ActiveStorage::Blob` and return its `attachable_sgid`:

 ```json
 {